-Although some investors think anyone can be a property manager (even them!), there’s actually an art to effectively juggling market conditions, and landlord and tenant expectations.
-It requires a certain skillset that not everyone has.
+Although some investors think anyone can be a property manager (even them!), there’s actually an art to effectively juggling market conditions, and investor and tenant expectations.
+It requires a certain skill set that not everyone has.

-How your property is managed will correlate directly to the cash flow position and long-term sustainability of your entire asset base.
+How your property is managed will correlate directly to the long-term sustainability of your entire asset base.

 Most investors rely on their rental income to meet the monthly repayments and general holding costs associated with their investment property.
 Therefore, what you require from your property manager is pretty straightforward: the best possible rate of market rent to ensure your property remains tenanted, with minimal vacancy periods and maximum yields.